IT’S A BEST BUY BECAUSE:

 Ridgeline is Honda’s entry in the compact-pickup segment.
 After taking the 2015 and 2016 model years off, the Ridgeline was re-introduced—and completely redesigned—for 2017.
 Among the Ridgeline’s unique features are a handy under-floor trunk in the pickup bed that can be used as an 82-quart cooler, and a dual-hinged tailgate that can drop down like a traditional pickup’s or be opened to the side like a door.
 The pickup bed itself can be turned into a speaker for the audio system, thanks to “exciters” that are built into the bed walls; the bed itself becomes the speaker’s cone.
 Other available features include a multi-view rearview camera, keyless access and starting, heated front seats, Apple CarPlay/Android Auto functionality, adaptive cruise control, and a heated steering wheel.
 Available safety features include forward collision warning and mitigation, lane-keep assist, blind-spot alert with rear cross-traffic alert, and front and rear obstacle detection.

-Ridgelines are EPA-rated at 19 mpg city/26 mpg highway with front-wheel drive and 19/24 with all-wheel drive.
+Ridgelines are EPA-rated at 18 mpg city/24 mpg highway.
 In Consumer Guide® testing, a top-line Black Edition model averaged 20.3 mpg in 70-percent city driving.

 VALUE IN CLASS

 Ridgeline blends pickup-truck utility with carlike civility in a solid, sensible package.
 The light-duty design won’t suit hardcore truckers or extreme off-roaders, but should meet the needs of the vast majority of the pickup-buying public.
-What really secures the Ridgeline’s Best Buy status is its all-around refinement, broad trim-level lineup, and impressive list of available comfort and convenience features.
+What really secures the Ridgeline’s Best Buy status is its all-around refinement and impressive list of available comfort and convenience features.